TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 \subsection{Unified Targeted Reverse Update}

 To address the three unlearning bottlenecks identified above, we propose the targeted reverse update (TRU) framework.
 Building on our systematic analyses in Section~\ref{sec:ranking}–\ref{sec:layer}, TRU explicitly aligns unlearning signals with the underlying architectural heterogeneity.
-More crucially, TRU functions as a \textbf{plug-and-play} framework: it reformulates reverse optimization without modifying the backbone architecture, the retained learning objective, or the forward inference process.
+More crucially, TRU functions as a \textbf{plug-and-play} framework: it reformulates reverse optimization without changing the backbone, retained objective, or inference procedure.

 \textbf{Mitigating Ranking Persistence with a Fusion Gate}.
-To mitigate the collaborative inertia that maintains the visibility of deleted items (Section~\ref{sec:ranking}), we eliminate residual signals at the point of fusion.
-We augment the reverse objective with an $\ell_1$ penalty specifically applied to fusion-related parameters:
+To mitigate the collaborative inertia that maintains the visibility of deleted items (Section~\ref{sec:ranking}), we apply an $\ell_1$ penalty to the selected gate parameters during the reverse step:

-where $\theta_{\mathrm{fusion}} \subset \theta$ denotes key fusion parameters, such as projection matrices and gating weights.
-This targeted penalty forces the model to actively disconnect the target item from the retained collaborative topology during the reverse pass.
+where $\mathcal{L}_{\mathrm{swap}}$ is the base ranking loss evaluated after swapping the positive and negative items in a forget batch $b_f$, and $\mathcal{G}_{\mathrm{gate}}$ is the selected set of gate-parameter tensors.
+The reverse step minimizes this objective, so the positive $\ell_1$ term encourages sparsity among the selected gates.

 \textbf{Mitigating Modality Imbalance with Branch-Wise Scaling.} As established in Section~\ref{sec:modality}, distinct item modalities react asymmetrically to identical reverse perturbations.
-To protect fragile retained features while ensuring thorough erasure, we adaptively calibrate the reverse gradient magnitude for each modality branch $m \in \{\text{ID, image, text}\}$:
+For each modality branch $m \in \{\text{ID, image, text}\}$, we estimate retain- and forget-side gradient energies as

-where $R_m = \|\nabla_{\theta_m}\mathcal{L}_{\mathrm{MRS}}\|_2$ and $F_m = \|-\nabla_{\theta_m}\mathcal{L}_{\mathrm{MRS}}\|_2$ represent the aggregated gradient energies on the retain and base forget objectives, respectively.
-Here, $F_m$ is estimated \emph{without} the gate penalty to genuinely reflect the branch's structural reverse sensitivity.
-When the retain gradient energy surpasses its forget counterpart ($R_m > F_m$), it indicates that thorough erasure has been largely achieved.
-Consequently, the diminishing forget gradient dynamically prompts the scaling formulation to prioritize utility preservation on the retain set.
+where $\mathcal{B}_R$ and $\mathcal{B}_F$ are sampled retain and forget minibatches, $M_R$ and $M_F$ are their counts, and $\mathcal{G}_m$ contains the parameter tensors assigned to branch $m$.
+Each tensor's gradient norm is computed before summing within a branch and averaging across batches; $F_m$ excludes the gate penalty.
+The reverse-gradient scale is

+and is applied directly to the reverse gradient.
+Thus, the reverse gradient is attenuated to a factor between $0.50$ and $1$ only when $F_m>R_m$; otherwise, it retains full strength.